SoftwareEngineeringEcosystem/Blog/README.md

 I hope you enjoy reading this blog and find it useful for your own software projects.

 Most of the content is published in the substack newsletter.
 Some selected topics are published in addition on this GitHub repository.
-E.g. the onboarding guide and checklists for software engineers.
+E.g. the [onboarding guide and checklists for new hires and software engineers changing roles and technology stacks](https://github.com/SoftwareEngineeringEcosystem/Blog/blob/main/Onboarding-Agile-Software-Engineers/Onboarding-software-developers-java-javascript-abap.md).